brittanymareeott/DATOL/README.md

 If you are starting from genomic data you will need the cds and protein reads generated after annotation.
 We provide a script to generate cds sequences using a gff file and fasta encoded genomic assembly.

-Start by making a blast database of your protein fasta files.

-    makeblastdb -dbtype prot -in [yourfile] -out [species_name_alphanumeric_and_underscores_only]

-If you have a lot of databases to make we suggest using xargs to parralellize the process:

-    find [input directory] *[file extension] | xargs -n 1 -P [number of threads available] -I % makeblastdb -dbtype prot -in % -out %

 The first pipeline script to use is loop.sh

 #### loop.sh ####

 You need to generate several input datafiles before running this script:
 1) ORFs available for both DNA and peptides for each species in fasta format.
 A separate fasta formatted file for each species.
-2) blast databases for each peptide fasta file
-3) query sequences in fasta format.
+2) query sequences in fasta format.
 A separate fasta file for each gene
-4) HMMs for each query gene
+3) HMMs for each query gene
-5) A cutoff file with a bitscore cutoff specified for each gene
+4) A cutoff file with a bitscore cutoff specified for each gene

 Scripts called by this script:
-+ big_blastp.sh - This performs the blast searches, searching for each gene of interest against the blast databases of your species of interest
++ big_ublastp.sh - This performs the ublast searches, searching for each gene of interest against the blast databases of your species of interest
-+ PepFromBlast.py - This parses the blast result files, producing a text file for each gene-species combo needed to look up the sequence
 + get_seq.sh - This uses the text file from PepFromBlast.py to write sequence files
 + hmm_from_pep.sh - This performs and hmmsearch on each sequence from the blast search to filter the results based on the cutoff scores
 + parse_hmm_search.py - This generates a text file form the hmmsearch output needed to lookup the sequences